naishe/rn_multilanguage/README.md

 ## HOW TO RUN THIS CODE

-1. Have a emulator running
+1. Have an emulator running
 2. `git clone https://github.com/naishe/rn_multilanguage.git`
+3. To switch to first part of the tutorial, run `git checkout part_1`
+   To switch to the second part of the tutorial, run `git checkout part_2`
-3. `cd rn_multilanguage`
+4. `cd rn_multilanguage`
-4. `npm install`
+5. `npm install`
-5. `npx react-native run-android` if running Android emulator
+6. To deploy on Android emulator, run `npx react-native run-android`
-   `npx react-native run-ios` if running iOS emulator
+   To deploy on iOS emulator, run `npx react-native run-ios`